jewettaij/visfd/README.md

 extracted using VISFD and analyzed using 3rd-party tools like [**SSDRecon/PoissonRecon**](https://github.com/mkazhdan/PoissonRecon)).
-Using these tools together, it possible to automatically determine the inside and outside of membrane-bound compartments in tomograms of cells *(This is a topological problen which existing machine learning strategies have not yet been able to solve.)*
+Using these tools together, it possible to automatically determine the inside and outside of membrane-bound compartments in tomograms of cells.
+*(This is a topological problen which existing machine learning strategies have not yet been able to solve.)*